-WHO Issues Alert on Hantavirus as Africa and Europe Report Cases of Deadly Virus With No Cure
+WHO Issues Alert on Hantavirus As Africa and Europe Report Cases of Deadly Virus With No Cure

-- According to the WHO, five cases have been confirmed as hantavirus, with three resulting in death
+- According to the WHO, five cases have been confirmed as hantavirus, with three resulting in death so far

 The World Health Organisation (WHO) has issued a new health alert following the emergence of hantavirus.